CorsixTH/CorsixTH/CONTRIBUTING.md

 | ***\<none>*** | Ready |

 Please make sure you label and update your Pull Request accordingly.
-Alternatively, you can submit a **Draft Pull Request** as an alternative to the **[WIP]** label.
+You can also submit a **Draft Pull Request** as an alternative to the **[WIP]** label.

 #### CONTRIBUTING CODE: ####
+**Important!**
+Ensure you have read our [Coding Conventions](https://github.com/CorsixTH/CorsixTH/wiki/Coding-Conventions) before starting your work.
+CorsixTH may use styles different to your previous experience with ``Lua`` and ``C++``.
+The [Wiki](https://github.com/CorsixTH/CorsixTH/wiki/) also contains other useful information that could be beneficial before contributing code.

 *NB: If you're using GitHub Desktop ignore the git specific commands and follow guidance from [GitHub Docs](https://docs.github.com/en/desktop/installing-and-configuring-github-desktop/overview/getting-started-with-github-desktop)*\